EthamQ/doodle_clone_2018/server/README.md

 the adminUuid of the event

 Expected data in the post request:
-A array of participants whose length is lesser than the inital participants array.
-Just remove the participant from the array and send it {
-   "participantsUpdated": [
+A array of participant ids who should be removed
 {
-                    "name": string,
-                    "email": string,
-                    "dates": [
-                        boolean //index corresponds to index in date ]
-                }
+  "participantIdArray" :[
+		string
 		]
 }

 ##############################################